Controversial Okanagan MLA has a 'journalist' on her payroll | iNFOnews | Thompson-Okanagan's News Source

 Henczel said a lot of journalists transition into public relations work, but they don’t frame their publicity as journalism.

 “I could see reporting fairly on 100 other topics.
-But on the one dealing with one of your employer, I just don't see how that could happen.
+But on the one dealing with your employer, I just don't see how that could happen.
 To me, that crosses the line into public relations,” he said.
 “There's a very distinct line between a journalist and a public relations practitioner.”

 READ MORE: How controversial Okanagan MLA Tara Armstrong got herself a raise